 Pre-law Preparation.
 Law schools have no single preference for a specific undergraduate major.
-Admission to law school is primarily based on a strong record achieved in a rigorous under
+Admission to law school is primarily based on a strong record achieved in a rigorous undergraduate program and a competitive score on the Law School Admission Test (LSAT).
+Other admission considerations include course of study and difficulty of curriculum; letters of recommendation; work and leadership experiences; and applicant's background and motivation as revealed in an application essay.

-Law school admissions officers most frequently recommend that students include in their undergraduate programs courses in economics, literature and languages, psychology, history and government, mathematics, logic, philosophy, accounting and speech.
-Courses in these areas are especially helpful as one seeks to develop the verbal and analytical abilities that are particularly critical for success in law school.
+Law school admissions officers most frequently recommend that students include in their undergraduate programs courses in economics, literature, languages, psychology, history, government, mathematics, logic, philosophy, accounting and speech.
+Courses in these areas are especially helpful in developing the verbal and analytical abilities that are particularly critical for success in law school.